-Ray has been an online music writer for over three years.
+Ray has been an online music writer for over four years.
 Having sung in multiple competitions as a youth, he has a passion for the art.

 1. The Gazette